forrtproject/forrtproject.github.io/content/reversals/reversals.md

 * **2D:4D ratio of the fingers and its correlation with psychological traits**.
 This ratio was used as a predictor for different interindividual (e.g., intelligence) and especially gender differences.
 {{< spoiler text="Statistics" >}}
 * Status: mixed
-* The very first paper (no full text available), which linked the ratio to the traits: '[Fingers to feminism: The rise of 2D:4D](http://www.drglennwilson.com/Quarterly_Review_2010_4_2_Wilson.pdf)', Wilson, G.; Q. Rev. Chem.
-Soc, 4, 25-32.
-Review.[citations=14 (Google Scholar, October 2021)]​
-  * Assertiveness: '[Finger length as an index of assertiveness in women](https://doi.org/10.1016/0191-8869(83)90061-2)'; Wilson, G. D. (1983). _Personality and Individual Differences, 4_, 111-112. [n = 985 females, citations=125 (Google Scholar, January 2022)]
+* Original paper: '[Finger length as an index of assertiveness in women](https://doi.org/10.1016/0191-8869(83)90061-2)', Wilson 1983; correlational study, n = 985 females. [citations=125 (GS, January 2022)].
-  * Associations with different psychological traits/biological states:
-  * Sex role identity: '[Sex role identity related to the ratio of second to fourth digit length in women](https://doi.org/10.1016/S0301-0511(02)00127-8)'; Csathó, et al. (2003). [n=46, citations=185 (Google Scholar, October 2021)]
-  * Gender and COVID-19 mortality: '[Understanding COVID-19: Digit ratio (2D:4D) and sex differences in national case fatality rates](https://www.sciencedirect.com/science/article/pii/S0378378220302929)'; Manning & Fink, (2020), _Early human development, 146, _105074. [n=41 nations (!), largest BBC Internet study, citations=22 (Google Scholar, January 2022)]
-    * Critical comment: '[(Mis-)understanding COVID-19 and digit ratio: Methodological and statistical issues in Manning and Fink (2020)](https://doi.org/10.1016/j.earlhumdev.2020.105095)'; citations=4 (Google Scholar, January 2022)]
-    * From the same group and again a BBC study: '[Parental income inequality and children’s digit ratio (2D:4D): a ‘Trivers-Willard’ effect on prenatal androgenization?](https://doi.org/10.1017/S0021932021000043)'; Manning, J. T., Fink, B., Mason, L., & Trivers, R. (2021). _Journal of Biosocial Science, _1-9. [n=169,467, BBC Internet study 2005, citations=1 (Google Scholar, January 2022)]
-  * Celebrity worship: Huh, H. (2012). '[Digit ratio and celebrity worship](http://dx.doi.org/10.1016/j.paid.2011.10.025)'. _Personality and individual differences, 52_(3), 265-268. [n=106 (adolescence), citations=14 (Google Scholar, January 2022)].
-  * Consumers' choices of gender-imaged products: '[Naturally designed for masculinity vs. femininity?
-Prenatal testosterone predicts male consumers' choices of gender-imaged products](https://doi.org/10.1016/j.ijresmar.2013.09.001)'.
-Aspara, J., & Van Den Bergh, B. (2014). _ International Journal of Research in Marketing, 31_(1), 117-121. [n=588, citations=43 (Google Scholar, January 2022)].
-  * Empirical studies & Meta-analysis: Voracek et al. (2011); '[Digit ratio (2D:4D) and sex-role orientation: Further evidence and meta-analysis](https://doi.org/10.1016/j.paid.2010.06.009)'. _Personality and Individual Differences 51(4)_: 417-422.
-[3 studies, n=1867, citations=55 (Google Scholar, October 2021)]
-    * Critique in general and a great empirical study.
+* Critiques: Consumers' choices of gender-imaged products: [Aspara et al. 2014](https://doi.org/10.1016/j.ijresmar.2013.09.001) _ _[n=588, citations=43 (GS, January 2022)].
+Associations with different psychological traits/biological states: Sex role identity: [Csathó, et al. 2003](https://doi.org/10.1016/S0301-0511(02)00127-8) [n=46, citations=185 (GS, October 2021)].
+Attractiveness in men: [Ferdenzi et al. 2011](https://doi.org/10.1098/rspb.2011.0544)  [n=49 males, citations=35 (GS, January 2022)].
+Critical comment: [Jones et al. 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7256504/) [n=NA, citations=4 (GS, January 2022)]; Gender and Intelligence: [Grisilda et al. 2021](https://biomedicineonline.org/index.php/home/article/view/797) [n=88 (50:50 f/m), citations=0 (GS, June 2022)].
+Celebrity worship: [Huh 2012](http://dx.doi.org/10.1016/j.paid.2011.10.025) [n=106 (adolescence), citations=14 (GS, January 2022)].
+Signal of male reproductive fitness: [Longman et al. 2015](https://doi.org/10.1371/journal.pone.0121560) [n=542, citations=21 (GS, January 2022)].Gender and COVID-19 mortality: [Manning and Fink 2020](https://www.sciencedirect.com/science/article/pii/S0378378220302929) [n=41 nations, largest BBC Internet study, citations=22 (GS, January 2022)];  From the same group and again a BBC study: [Manning et al. 2021](https://doi.org/10.1017/S0021932021000043) [n=169,467, BBC Internet study 2005, citations=1 (GS, January 2022)];  [Smoliga et al. 2021](https://doi.org/10.1136/bmj-2021-067849)  [n=176, citations=3 (GS, January 2022)].
+Empirical studies & Meta-analysis: [Voracek et al. 2011](https://doi.org/10.1016/j.paid.2010.06.009) [3 studies, n=1867, citations=55 (GS, October 2021)].
+[Wilson (2010)](http://www.drglennwilson.com/Quarterly_Review_2010_4_2_Wilson.pdf) [Review, n=NA, citations=14 (GS, October 2021)].
+* Original effect size: : _d_=0.13 (estimated from the reported χ² (1, N=896)=3.79).
+* Replication effect size: (all |r| &lt; .04); Aspara et al.:for males _β_ = -.18.
+Csathó et al.: the relationship between Bem sex role inventory and second to fourth digit ratio, Right hand _b_=0.29, Left hand _b_=0.26 (n.s.), Mean ratio _b_=0.31.
+Ferdenzi et al.: _r_2 = [-.25, -.43].
+Grisilda et al.: No ES reported.
+Huh: females _r_ = .50.
+Jones et al.: no significant association between male 2D:4D and % of male deaths (left hand: _r_ = −0.32, _p_ = .079; right hand: _r_ = −0.20, _p_ = .283).
+Longman et al.: _r_ = .23 for females, .43 for males.
+Manning and Fink: _R<sup>2</sup>_ = .12-.40; no ES for (2021).
+Manning et al.: the association of income inequality (operationalized as relative parental income) and children’s 2D:4D, in males: right hand _F_(3,109668)=12.55, _p_&lt;0.0001; left hand _F_(3,109668)=14.86, _p_&lt;0.000; in females: right hand _F_(3,89642)=4.74, _p_=0.003; left hand _F_(3,89642)=4.02, _p_=0.007.
+Smoliga et al.: _r_ = .28.
+Voracek et al.: Critique in general and a great empirical study.
 The authors show that 2D:4D can be associated with anything, e.g, good luck.
 They did find a significant association between 2D:4D and “poker hand”.
-However, they stress that this and similar associations are found simply due to chance only and are one of the reasons for a replication crisis in psychology. '[Giving science the finger—is the second-to-fourth digit ratio (2D:4D) a biomarker of good luck?
-A cross sectional study](https://doi.org/10.1136/bmj-2021-067849)'.
-Smoliga et al. (2021). _BMJ, 375_. [n=176, citations=3 (Google Scholar, January 2022)].
+However, they stress that this and similar associations are found simply due to chance only and are one of the reasons for a replication crisis in psychology.
-  * Attractiveness in men: '[Digit ratio (2D:4D) predicts facial, but not voice or body odour, attractiveness in men](https://doi.org/10.1098/rspb.2011.0544)'.
-Ferdenzi et al. (2011).  _Proceedings of the Royal Society B: Biological Sciences, 278_(1724), 3551-3557. [n=49 males, citations=35 (Google Scholar, January 2022)].
-  * Signal of male reproductive fitness: ['Can Persistence Hunting Signal Male Quality?
-A Test Considering Digit Ratio in Endurance Athletes](https://doi.org/10.1371/journal.pone.0121560)'.
-Longman et al. (2015). _PLoS One, 10(4), e0121560_. [n=542, citations=21 (Google Scholar, January 2022)].
-* Original effect size: ???
-(Wilson, 1983, no access)
-* Replication effect size: (all |r| &lt; .04); Manning & Fink’ ES (2020) r2 = .12-.40; no ES for (2021); Huh’ ES for females r = .50, Aspara et al. (2014) ES for males β = -.18; Smoliga et al. ES r = .28; Ferdenzi et al. (2011) ES r2 = [-.25 – -.43]; Longman et al. (2015) ES r = [.23 for females, .43 for males].
 {{< /spoiler >}}

-* **Personality traits and consequential life outcomes**, Personality traits (i.e., characteristic patterns of thinking, feeling, or behaving that tends to be consistent over time and across relevant situations), particularly the Big Five factors, are linked with consequential individual, interpersonal, and social-institutional outcomes.
+* **Personality traits and consequential life outcomes**.
+Personality traits (i.e., characteristic patterns of thinking, feeling, or behaving that tends to be consistent over time and across relevant situations), particularly the Big Five factors, are linked with consequential individual, interpersonal, and social-institutional outcomes.
 {{< spoiler text="Statistics" >}}
 * Status: mixed
-* Original paper: ‘Personality and the prediction of consequential outcomes’, Ozer & Benet-Martínez, 2006; review summarizes 86 associations between the Big Five traits and 49 life outcomes. [citation=2754(Google Scholar, August 2022)].
-See also ‘[The Power of Personality](https://journals.sagepub.com/doi/10.1111/j.1745-6916.2007.00047.x)
+* Original paper: ‘[Personality and the prediction of consequential outcomes](https://www.annualreviews.org/doi/abs/10.1146/annurev.psych.57.102904.190127)’, Ozer and Benet-Martínez, 2006; review summarizes 86 associations between the Big Five traits and 49 life outcomes. [citation=2754(GS, August 2022)].
-* [The Comparative Validity of Personality Traits, Socioeconomic Status, and Cognitive Ability for Predicting Important Life Outcomes](https://journals.sagepub.com/doi/10.1111/j.1745-6916.2007.00047.x)’, Roberts et al., 2007; review of prospective longitudinal studies, 34 studies (N=117713) that link personality traits to mortality/longevity [citation=2482(Google Scholar, August 2022)]​.
-* Critiques: [Soto (2019)](https://sci-hub.se/10.1177/0956797619831612) [n=1504, citations=256(Google Scholar, August 2022)].
+* Critiques: [Roberts et al. 2007](https://journals.sagepub.com/doi/10.1111/j.1745-6916.2007.00047.x), review of prospective longitudinal studies, 34 studies that link personality traits to mortality/longevity, N=117713.  [citation=2482(GS, August 2022)]​.
+[Soto 2019](https://sci-hub.se/10.1177/0956797619831612) [n=1504,citations=256(GS, August 2022)].
-* Original effect size: Roberts et al. (2017): _r_ = .10 to .40
+* Original effect size: _r_ = .10 to .40.
-* Replication effect size: Soto (2019): Shrank by 20% (_r_ = .06 to .60).
+* Replication effect size: Soto: Shrank by 20% (_r_ = .06 to .60).
 {{< /spoiler >}}

+* **Reading prevents cancer**.
+Combining bibliotherapy and short-term individual therapy can reduce the probability of dying from cancer and may prolong lives of those already suffering from cancer.​
+{{< spoiler text="Statistics" >}}
+* Status: NA
+* Original paper: ‘[Creative novation behaviour therapy as a prophylactic treatment for cancer and coronary heart disease: Part I—Description of treatment, Behaviour Research and Therapy’, Grossarth-Maticek and Eysenck 1991 (RETRACTED](https://doi.org/10.1016/S0005-7967(09)80002-8)) matching control and therapy groups and randomization, 600 therapy, 500 control, 100 placebo. [citation=98 (GS, January 2023)]​; ‘[Creative novation behaviour therapy as a prophylactic treatment for cancer and coronary heart disease: Part II—Effects of treatment, Behaviour Research and Therapy’, Eysenck and Grossarth-Maticek 1991 (RETRACTED](https://doi.org/10.1016/S0005-7967(09)80003-X)); matching control and therapy groups and randomization, 600 therapy, 500 control, 100 placebo. [citation=134(GS, January 2023)]​.
+* Critiques: [Pelosi 2019](https://journals.sagepub.com/doi/pdf/10.1177/1359105318822045)  [review paper, n=NA, citations=42(GS, April 2023)].
+* Original effect size: 106 out of 600 died in the control group versus 27 out of 500 died in the therapy group.
+* Replication effect size: NA.
+{{< /spoiler >}}

+* **Graphology**.
+The analysis of handwriting with the attempt to determine someone’s personality traits.
+{{< spoiler text="Statistics" >}}
+* Status: not replicated
+* Original paper:[ ‘Graphological analysis and psychiatry: an experimental study’](https://www.proquest.com/docview/1293548705?pq-origsite=gscholar&fromopenview=true&imgSeq=1), Eysenck 1945; participants filled in a personality questionnaire and copied the questionnaire without filling it in, graphologist analysed it, N=50. [citations=44 (GS, January 2023)].
+* Critiques: [Dazzi & Pedrabissi 2009](https://journals.sagepub.com/doi/pdf/10.2466/PR0.105.F.1255-1268) [N=203 across 2 studies, citations= 52 (GS, January 2023)].
+[Furnham and Gunter 1987](https://www.sciencedirect.com/science/article/pii/0191886987900456) [N=64, citations=52 (GS, January 2023)].<span style="text-decoration:underline;"> </span>
+* Original effect size: not reported.​
+* Replication effect size: Furnham and Gunter: not reported.
+Dazzi and Pedrabissi: Study 1 - Spearman’s rho correlation coefficients between the scores on the Big Five Questionnaire and the graphologists’ ratings of personality traits based on the handwriting samples varied from –.07 to .21, with a mean value of .04 (first graphologist) and .07 (second graphologist).Only one out from 15 coefficients significantly differed from zero; Study 2 - Spearman’s rho correlation coefficients between the scores on the Big Five Questionnaire and the ratings of traits given by the: first graphologist varied from –.11 to .20, with a mean of .05, and only one of 15 coefficients was statistically significant; coefficients of the second graphologist ranged from –.11 to .14, with a mean of .03, and no single coefficient turned out to be significantly different from zero.
+{{< /spoiler >}}

 <br>

 ## **Judgment and Decision Making**

+* **Default effect**.
+In a choice scenario between two alternatives, when an alternative is presented as a default option, people stick with it rather than change it.
+For example, 'Opt Out' default organ donation policies increase organ donations.
+{{< spoiler text="Statistics" >}}
+* Status: replicated
+* Original paper: ‘[Do defaults save lives?](https://www.science.org/doi/full/10.1126/science.1091721)’, Johnson and Goldstein 2003; 3 between-subjects experiment, N = 161. [citations=2649 (GS, June 2022)]​.
+* Critiques: [DellaVigna & Linos 2022](https://onlinelibrary.wiley.com/doi/full/10.3982/ECTA18709) [Meta analysis of  241 nudges based on 23.5 million participants, citations = 185 (GS, July 2022)].
+[Chandrasehkar et al. 2022](https://psyarxiv.com/nymh2/) [N = 1920, citations = 1(GS, April 2023)].
+* Original effect size: OR = 5.15 to OR = 5.93​.
+* Replication effect size: DellaVigna & Linos: Nudge effects in the published literature tends to report false positives and inflated effect sizes.
+Chandrasehkar et al.: OR=1.38 to OR = 1.67​.
+{{< /spoiler >}}

+* **Decoy effect** (alternatives: asymmetric dominance; attraction effect).
+The Decoy Effect is a cognitive bias in which an individual's preference between two options is influenced by the presence of a third, asymmetrically dominated  option (i.e., a decoy similar but inferior to one of the original options).
+Individuals are more likely to choose the option that is similar to the decoy option than if the decoy were absent.
+Decoy effect has been replicated in different studies and contexts, though the magnitude of the effect can vary, particularly depending on the specific features of the options being considered and the context in which the decisions are being made.
+{{< spoiler text="Statistics" >}}
+* Status: replicated
+* Original paper: ‘[Adding asymmetrically dominated alternatives: violations of regularity and the similarity hypothesis](https://doi.org/10.1086/208899)’, Huber et al. 1982; both within and between subjects design, n = 153 (n = 93 for within). [citations = 2542 (GS, March 2023)].
+* Critiques: [Heath and Chatterjee 1995](https://doi.org/10.1086/209449) [meta-analysis, k = 92 studies, replication n = 1,261, citations= 329 (GS, January 2023)].
+[Hu and Yu 2014](https://www.frontiersin.org/articles/10.3389/fnbeh.2014.00271/full) [n=16, citations= 37 (GS, March 2023)].
+[Slaughter et al. 1999](https://www.researchgate.net/profile/Jerel-Slaughter/publication/232600973_Decoy_effects_and_attribute-level_inferences/links/57c35f4d08aeda1ec3919603/Decoy-effects-and-attribute-level-inferences.pdf) [n=108, citations=111 (GS, March 2023)].
+* Original effect size: NA.
+* Replication effect sizes: Heath and Chatterjee: not reported for overall decoy effect.
+Hu and Yu: not reported.
+Slaughter et al.: not reported.
+{{< /spoiler >}}

 * **Nudges.** Choice architecture interventions that promote beneficial decisions.
 {{< spoiler text="Statistics" >}}
 * Status: mixed
-* Original paper: <span style="text-decoration:underline;">‘[Nudge: Improving Decisions about Health, Wealth, and](https://books.google.fr/books/about/Nudge.html?id=dSJQn8egXvUC&redir_esc=y)</span>
-* [Happiness](https://books.google.fr/books/about/Nudge.html?id=dSJQn8egXvUC&redir_esc=y)’, Thaler & Sunstein, 2008, Book [citations=23376 (Google Scholar, October 2022].
+* Original paper: ‘[Nudge: Improving Decisions about Health, Wealth, and ](https://books.google.fr/books/about/Nudge.html?id=dSJQn8egXvUC&redir_esc=y)’, Thaler & Sunstein, 2008, Book [citations=23376 (Google Scholar, October 2022)].
-* Critiques: [Mertens et al. (2021)](https://www.pnas.org/doi/full/10.1073/pnas.2204059119)[citations=55 (Google Scholar, October 2022] conducted a meta-analysis on nudges and found medium effect size across all types of nudges.
+* Critiques: [Mertens et al. (2021)](https://www.pnas.org/doi/full/10.1073/pnas.2204059119)[citations=55 (Google Scholar, October 2022)] conducted a meta-analysis on nudges and found medium effect size across all types of nudges.
 They conducted several publication bias tests, the most severe indicated a very small but significant effect size.
-[Maier et al. (2022)](https://www.pnas.org/doi/pdf/10.1073/pnas.2200300119) [citations=15 (Google Scholar, October 2022] re-analysed the data reviewed by [Mertens et al. (2021)](https://www.pnas.org/doi/full/10.1073/pnas.2204059119) and found no nudging effect after adjusting for publication bias.
+[Maier et al. (2022)](https://www.pnas.org/doi/pdf/10.1073/pnas.2200300119) [citations=15 (Google Scholar, October 2022)] re-analysed the data reviewed by [Mertens et al. (2021)](https://www.pnas.org/doi/full/10.1073/pnas.2204059119) and found no nudging effect after adjusting for publication bias.
 * Original effect size: No effect sizes were provided in the original book.
-* Replication effect size: Mertens et al. 2021: _d _= 0.37 to _d _= 0.46.
-Maier et al., 2022: _d _= 0.00 to _d _= 0.14.
+* Replication effect size: Mertens et al. 2021: _d_= 0.37 to _d_= 0.46.
+Maier et al., 2022: _d_= 0.00 to _d_= 0.14.
 {{< /spoiler >}}

 * **Risky Choice Framing Effect** (term used by Levin et al., 1998), alt-term = framing effect in risky-decision making.
 Under loss-frame, people are risk-seeking, whereas under gain-frame, people are risk-averse.
 In framing studies, logically equivalent choice situations are differently described and the resulting preferences are studied ([Kühberger, 1998](https://doi.org/10.1006/obhd.1998.2781)).
 In risky choice problems, the way a choice is presented influences the decision. (e.g. saving 10 people out of 100 vs losing 90 people out of 100).